-Considering both the science and implementation factors, the roadmap team has followed the recommendations provided in the NASA Heliophysics 201 Decadal Survey.
+Considering both the science and implementation factors, the roadmap team has followed the recommendations provided in the NASA Heliophysics 2013 Decadal Survey.
 Completion of the current program and the DRIVE initiative are described in Chapter 3.
 The highest priority future science targets are associated with cost categories (i.e., light, small, medium, and large) and placed into a science queue within either the STP or the LWS mission lines consistent with the goals of each mission line and the science objective.
 The timing of the projects is based on the recommended launch frequency for each mission line, incorporating the most recent and available budgetary knowledge.
 All science targets are described in this chapter to the extent that the science queue warrants (i.e., without prescribing implementation or procurement requirements).

-The graphic indicates launch years for strategic and Explorer missions as presently understood.
+Figure XXX indicates launch years for strategic and Explorer missions as presently understood.
 The missions in development (grey boxes) and the new science targets (purple boxes) are marked with a colored dot, indicating the mission cost class.
 The boxes are centered on the launch year.
 The bottom panel lists potential international and intra-NASA partnership opportunities.